Skip to main content

 await task.cancel()

-Status Notifications
+Status Updates

-Register callbacks to receive real-time status updates:
+Register callbacks to receive real-time status updates as the server reports progress:

 def on_status_change(status):